-Icon Action Start the simulator for the current diagram or, if the current diagram cannot be simulated, run simulation using the activated simulation script. щ Pause the simulation. Ĉ≣ € T When the simulation is paused, step over, step in and step out to control the simulator's execution at the required step in the model simulation.
-Stop the simulation.
-Manual Manual Interpreted Executable Click on the drop-down arrow and select the type of simulation to run: • 'Interpreted' - Perform dynamic execution of a simulation (Corporate and Extended Editions) 'Manual' - Step through a simulation manually (the only option available in the Professional edition) 'Executable' - Select when running the simulation on an Executable StateMachine Tools 🕶 Click on the drop-down arrow and select from a menu of options for performing specific operations on the simulation script and output, such as Build, Run, Generate and View Breakpoints.
-60 🗘 Vary the execution rate of the simulation, between 0% and 100%; at: 100%, the simulation executes at the fastest possible rate 0% the simulator breaks execution at every statement setting its checkbox in the Execution Analyzer window
+Icon Action Start the Simulator for the current diagram or, if the current diagram cannot be simulated, run the Simulation using the activated Simulation script. ш Pause the Simulation.
+When the Simulation is paused, step over, step in and step out to control the Simulator's execution at the required step in the model Simulation.
+Stop the Simulation.
+Click on the drop-down arrow and select the type of Simulation to run: • 'Interpreted' - Perform dynamic

+Manual Interpreted Executable execution of a Simulation (Corporate, Unified and Ultimate Editions) 'Manual' - Step through a Simulation manually (the only option available in the Professional Edition) 'Executable' - Select when running the Simulation on an Executable StateMachine Tools 🕶 Click on the drop-down arrow and select from a menu of options for performing specific operations on the Simulation script and output, such as Build, Run, Generate and View Breakpoints.
+60 💠 Vary the execution rate of the Simulation, between 0% and 100%; at: 100%, the Simulation executes at the fastest possible rate 0% the Simulator breaks execution at every statement

-- The Simulation tool only becomes active when a valid simulation Execution Script is activated - You can set a Simulation script as the current default by
+• The Simulation tool only becomes active when a valid

+Simulation Execution Script is activated

+• You can set a Simulation script as the current default by setting its checkbox in the Execution Analyzer window